ukamau1/DataScienceBiostat/Lecure1_Notes.md

 1. PS1=">" (Changes the Terminal Prompt)

 > Creating a Repository

-     a.
-Create New
+1. Create New
-     b.
-Title & Brief Description
+2. Title & Brief Description
-     c.
-ALWAYS initialize with a README
+3. ALWAYS initialize with a README

 > Cloning a Repository & Editing in R Studio Cloud
     a.
 Copy Repository http link